gafuradm/leadai/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js for handling the user interface, Three.js for rendering 3D elements, Framer motion for beautiful animations, and styled with TailwindCSS, this portfolio demonstrates the developer's skills in a unique manner that creates a lasting impact.
+Built with Next.js for handling the user interface, Three.js for rendering 3D elements, Framer motion for beautiful animations, and styled with TailwindCSS, this leadai demonstrates the developer's skills in a unique manner that creates a lasting impact.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **34k+** members.
 It's a place where people help each other out.